 Rather than a massive 36″ wide refrigerator, a compact version is only 24-28″ wide.
 That’s as much as twelve extra inches of counter space.
 They are also more shallow than a traditional refrigerator, which can be helpful in a galley style design.
 Finally, compact refrigerators are a little shorter than most standard units.

 Smaller on the outside means that compact refrigerators, obviously, have a smaller interior capacity.
 They range from 10 cu.ft. to about 15 cu.ft.
 If only one or two people are using a kitchenette, do they really need a 20 or 22 cu.ft. refrigerator?
 Probably not.

 Compact Refrigerators for a Kitchenette

 All of the refrigerators on this list are less than 28″ wide – much smaller than average.
-Many are marketed as “counter depth”, which means the front of the fridge should align with the front edge of the counter.
+Many are marketed as “counter depth”, which means the front of the fridge should be pretty close to aligning with the front edge of the counter.
 However, that might not always be the case; rear clearances, plus doors and handles may cause the fridge to stick out beyond the counter.
 But, it’s not going to be as much as a regular fridge.